How Can I Improve My Mental Health Without Therapy?

 - Use calming colors and comfortable textures

-- Create designated spaces for relaxation and work
+- Create specific spaces for relaxation and work

 - Minimize noise pollution